databricks/terraform-provider-databricks/docs/resources/mws_workspaces.md

 }
 ```

-This resource allows you to set up [workspaces in E2 architecture on AWS](https://docs.databricks.com/getting-started/overview.html#e2-architecture-1).
-Please follow this [complete runnable example](../guides/aws-workspace.md) with new VPC and new workspace setup.
+This resource allows you to set up [workspaces in E2 architecture on AWS](https://docs.databricks.com/getting-started/overview.html#e2-architecture-1) or [workspaces on GCP](https://docs.gcp.databricks.com/administration-guide/account-settings-gcp/workspaces.html).
+Please follow this complete runnable example on [AWS](../guides/aws-workspace.md) or [GCP](../guides/gcp-workspace.md) with new VPC and new workspace setup.

 ## Example Usage

+### Creating a Databricks on AWS workspace

 ![Simplest multiworkspace](https://github.com/databricks/terraform-provider-databricks/raw/master/docs/simplest-multiworkspace.png)